DanZinagri/NicheD20_Quartz/content/Classes/Martial/Sharpshooter/_index.md

 At 2nd level the Sharpshooter gains access to Sharpshooter Talents when selecting class talents.

-For a complete listing of Sharpshooter Talents see [[List of Sharpshooter Talents|List of Sharpshooter Talents]]
+For a complete listing of Sharpshooter Talents see [List of Sharpshooter Talents](./List%20of%20Sharpshooter%20Talents.md)
 ## Rain of Arrows

 At 3rd level, the Sharpshooter learns to fire a volley of shots to damage creatures within an area.
 The Sharpshooter may spend 1 stamina as a 4 AP action to assault an area within the first range increment of his weapon by many falling projectiles.
 This ability affects a 30 foot area and  deals 1d6 damage per 2 ranger levels possessed; you make a Physical(Agi) save attack against creatures within this area.
 A failed save attack deals half damage.
 This ability requires the ranger to be wielding a bow or trigger keyword weapon and consumes 20 ammunition on use.